-If a non-custodial parent presents a subpoena or court order stating that s/he should be provided with copies or access to a student's records, the District will redact the student's confidential address and telephone number from the student's records before complying with the order or subpoena.
+If a non-custodial parent presents a subpoena or court order stating that the non-custodial parent should be provided with copies or access to a student's records, the District will redact the student's confidential address and telephone number from the student's records before complying with the order or subpoena.
 The District will also notify the custodial/residential parent of the release of student records in accordance with the order or subpoena.

-The intentional disclosure of student's actual/confidential residential address is prohibited.
+The intentional disclosure of a student's actual/confidential residential address is prohibited.
 Any violations could result in disciplinary action or criminal prosecution.
-2021 Solomon Amendment: Subtitle C- General Service Authorities and Correction of Military Records SEC.
-521.

-ATTENDANCE POLICY FOR RULH SCHOOLS (Policy 3200; Revised 11/17/2021) Every child of the age of six (6) to eighteen (18) must attend a school that conforms to the minimum standards prescribed by the Ohio Revised Code and the Ohio State Board of Education, in the district where the child resides for the full time it is in session.
+ATTENDANCE POLICY FOR RULH SCHOOLS (Policy 5200; Revised 11/17/2021)

+Every child of the age of six (6) to eighteen (18) must attend a school that conforms to the minimum standards prescribed by the Ohio Revised Code and the Ohio State Board of Education, in the district where the child resides for the full time it is in session.
 The Board of Education believes in the importance of good attendance, and that good attendance supports both school achievement and graduation.
 The Board of Education also believes in the importance of trying to decrease the number of missing children.
 Therefore, efforts will be made to identify possible missing children and notify the proper adults or agencies.